alex-hhh/ActivityLog2/docs/README.md

 development and they will also be embedded in any built executable.

 ## Building ActivityLog2

+ActivityLog2 depends on some additional packages and the official ActivityLog2 build has them version controlled in the "pkgs/" folder.
+After you cloned this repository, you will need to update the submodules using the commands:

+    git submodule update --init --recursive

+After than you will need to add the pkgs folder to the list of Racket catalogs by running the command below:

+    sh etc/scripts/setup-catalog.sh pkgs/

+The above step is not necessary for casual use, as the packages are also available in the standard package catalog, but some of the packages might contain additional fixes and updates which are not available in the official package catalog yet.

+You will need to install the dependent packages:

+    raco pkg install --auto tzinfo tzgeolookup

 An ActivityLog2 executable and an installer can be built from the command line by typing the command below: